9 Simple Ways to Fix High CPU Usage in Chromium Browsers

 4. Use the Performance Boosting Extension

 No, we are not contradicting our own point.
-It is essential to minimise extensions on your chromium browser.
+It is essential to minimize extensions on your chromium browser.
 But some extensions can come in handy to fix high CPU usage in chromium browsers.

 Performance Boosting Extension